Springfield Union Station (Massachusetts): Station services

 The station offers a Commuter Variety newsstand that sells quick necessities, Dunkin' Donuts and Subway restaurants.

 On June 6, 2017, Dietz & Company Architects, the largest architecture firm in the region, announced they would be occupying approximately 8200 sqft on the second floor.

 On November 20, 2017, Peter Pan Bus Lines announced the signing of a lease for 21000 sqft of office space at Union Station for the company's corporate headquarters.
-The company will occupy the entire third floor of the building.
+The company occupies the entire third floor of the building.